-Collaborate with government agencies to serve as a contract manager to over 120 community-based organizations and hospitals in the delivery of HIV prevention and care services.
+Collaborate with government agencies to serve as a subcontract manager to over 200 community-based organizations and hospitals in the delivery of HIV prevention and care services.
+Working in partnership with NYC DOHMH, we ensure that needed funding is received in a timely manner and spent appropriately by organizations serving people living with and at risk for HIV.

 - Transgender Centers of Excellence